ta-data-bcn/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Organization
 The project has been outlined and organized through the tool Trello.
 For developing the workflow of the program, pencil and paper have been used.

-The repository containing the program consists of a folder that contains the main code with a Jupyter Notebook, a README file and a .gitignore
+The repository containing the program consists of a folder that contains the main code with a Jupyter Notebook, a README file and a .gitignore file.

 ## Links
 Include links to your repository, slides and kanban board.
 Feel free to include any other links associated with your project.